Kazi Anis Ahmed: Business

 Ahmed is a Director of the Gemcon Group, which was founded by his father, Kazi Shahed Ahmed, 1979.
 He has worked among other projects, for the Kazi and Kazi Tea Estate, Ltd. (KKTE).
-Ahmed Steered KKTE to emerge as the first successful organic tea estate in Bangladesh.
+Ahmed steered KKTE to emerge as the first successful organic tea estate in Bangladesh.
 He is co-founder of the Teatulia brand of Kazi and Kazi Tea, which sells in the USA, UK, Japan, China and other markets.

 He is a co-founder of University of Liberal Arts Bangladesh and the Vice-President of the Board of Trustees of the same university.

 Publishing

 Ahmed is also publisher of the English-language daily newspaper Dhaka Tribune, the Bengali-language online newspaper Bangla Tribune and the literary journal Bengal Lights.
-Ahmed contributes to international newspapers and journals such as The New York Times, TIME, The Guardian, Daily Beast, Wall Street Journal, and Nikkei Asian Review., and Politico He has co-curated special issues on Bangladesh in the literary journals Wasafiri and Granta.
+Ahmed contributes to international newspapers and journals such as The New York Times, TIME, The Guardian, Daily Beast, Wall Street Journal, and Nikkei Asian Review, and Politico.
+He has co-curated special issues on Bangladesh in the literary journals Wasafiri and Granta.
 He wrote the opening essay for the Puterbaugh essay series in World Literature Today in December 2015 and was published in the Journal of Asian Studies in 2018.
-Kazi Anis Ahmed, a writer and publisher of English daily Dhaka Tribune and online news portal Bangla Tribune, has been elected as the new president of PEN Bangladesh -- an international organization of writers, bloggers and journalists.
+Kazi Anis Ahmed, a writer and publisher of English daily Dhaka Tribune and online news portal Bangla Tribune, served two terms as president of PEN Bangladesh — an international organization of writers, bloggers, and journalists.